arosenfeld/immunedb/docs/pipeline_full.rst

 For B-cells, you might want to generate lineages too.
-The following excludes mutations that only occur once.  ``immunedb_clone_trees`` has many other parameters for filtering which you can view with the ``--help`` flagu
+The following excludes mutations that only occur once.  ``immunedb_clone_trees`` has many other parameters for filtering which you can view with the ``--help`` flag:

 .. code-block:: bash
    :caption: Run in Docker